Casterlabs/Commons/Platform/README.md

 ## Why are osFamily and osDistribution two different fields?

 Well, the history of operating systems is complicated.
-Consider [this](https://upload.wikimedia.org/wikipedia/commons/6/64/Revised_Unix_OS_Chart.png) diagram of the history of the Unix family alone, we see a lot of familiar faces such as Linux, BSD, and even macOS.

-Since these distributions are decendants of the same parent project, they have a lot in common.
-For example, this allows you to _potentially_ reuse native code between Linux and macOS.
-That's why we decided to include two fields.
+For example, when looking at [the history of the Unix family](https://upload.wikimedia.org/wikipedia/commons/6/64/Revised_Unix_OS_Chart.png), we see a lot of familiar faces such as Linux, BSD, and even macOS; And since these distributions are decendants of the same parent project, they have a lot in common.
+This _potentially_ allows you to reuse native code between Linux and macOS.

 ## Adding to your project